AgentSamSA/mtg-mechanics-parser/README.md

 Responsible for extracting gameplay-relevant mechanics from card text.
 Outputs structured feature vectors describing card functionality.
 - Each extractor inside `features/extractors` is responsible for extracting their respective feature from the ability text.
 For instance, `destroy.py` is responsible for extracting any removal effects (destroy/exile)
 - `AbilityFeature`, `CardFeature`, and `KeywordFeature` objects are defined in order to score the cards
+- Regex strings were utilized in order to match ability text to features.
+These strings are stored under `constants/searches.py`

 ---